Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Contributions of faces

-We will refer to condition (S5) as \emph{convexity}. }
+We will refer to condition (S5) as \emph{convexity}.

-\rt{ Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$, let $\gamma$ be a good configuration that strongly appears in $G$, let $G'$ be the $\gamma$-reduction of $G$, and let $G''$ be a subgraph of $G'$ that includes all the rings and satsfies (I0).
-For every internal face $f''$ of $G''$ we define its \emph{contribution} $c(f'')$ as follows. }
+Let $G$ be a graph in a surface $\Sigma$ with rings $\cal R$, let $\gamma$ be a good configuration that strongly appears in $G$, let $G'$ be the $\gamma$-reduction of $G$, and let $G''$ be a subgraph of $G'$ that includes all the rings and satisfies (I0).
+For every face $f''$ of $G''$ we define its \emph{contribution} $c(f'')$ as follows.